 - Restrooms: Available indoors during building hours.
 Otherwise, you can use the porta-potty just outside the front of the building when it is closed.

 - Events and Classes: The Nature Center offers numerous educational and recreation classes and activities throughout the year.
-Check out their events calendar to secure tickets and learn about upcoming autumn and winter events, such as the Halloween Pumpkin Hike!
+Check out their events calendar to secure tickets and learn about upcoming autumn and winter events, such as the Harvest Moon Festival!

 Nearby Coffee, Ice Cream & Fun

-- Familiar Grounds, 206 N Pearl St, New London
+- Familiar Grounds, 206 North Pearl Street, New London, Wisconsin

 - One of our favorites!
 Sipping coffee or wine while your children enjoy the play area means everyone is happy.
 They also offer a great breakfast/lunch menu and The Chocolate Shoppe Ice Cream.

-- Kist Kandies and Ice Cream, 414 E Cook St, New London
+- Kist Kandies and Ice Cream, 414 East Cook Street, New London, Wisconsin

 - Enjoy a variety of treats, including ice cream, candies, fudge, chocolates, coffee, and sodas in this 100+-year-old soda bottling facility.